1 lb whole wheat or whole grain lasagna noodles

 - Cook lasagna noodles according to package directions, removing from water when they are still a little chewy in the middle (more ﬁrm than al dente).
 Set aside to drain.

 - Meanwhile, in a large skillet, heat olive oil over medium heat and add onion.
 Saute 3 minutes and add garlic and oregano, sauteeing for two minutes more.
 Add the zucchini and saute until beginning to soften, about 2 minutes.
-Add the spinach and jar of tomato sauce, and cook for about 1 more minute.
+Add the spinach, chopped tomato and jar of tomato sauce, and cook for about 1 more minute.
 Turn oﬀ heat, cover, and set aside.

 - In a medium bowl, mix the egg, ricotta, and feta cheese and a generous amount of black pepper.